 I employ mindfulness, guided imagery, relaxation training and some somatic practices.
 I have begun training in Hakomi which is a very effective modality that uses both mindfulness as well as a somatic, body centered approach.
 You can learn more about Hakomi HERE.

 Let’s face it.
 Being in relationship can be hard work.
 Most of us spend a good portion of our lives thinking about, longing for, agonizing over, and maybe even obsessing about our ideal partner and our ideal relationship.
 Many of us falsely believe that finding our “soul-mate” or “the one” will end all of our suffering and provide us with endless joy and connection.
-How disappointed we are when we discover that not only were our fantasies not true, but now we are actually hurting because of our partner.
-For some of us this is normal and maybe even unavoidable.
-Our ability to connect and partner really begins the moment we are conceived.
+How disappointed we are when we discover that not only were our fantasies not true, but now we are actually hurting within the relationship we so longed for.
+For most of us this is normal and maybe even unavoidable.
+Healing in relationship can be a huge catalyst to self-actualization.
+Our ability to connect and partner begins the moment we are conceived.
 Many factors affect how well we relate to others in relationships.
-All of this is normal and can be changed, worked on, modified and improved.
+All of this is a normal part of life and can be changed, worked on, modified and improved.
 The first step is to understand why we are the way we are and then we can begin to explore ways to improve first our relationship to ourselves and then our relationship with those we love the most.

 Sometimes a couple has already done a lot of work and each of them (or one of them) knows it is time to end the relationship.
 This is often a time where folks need a lot of support and guidance.
 If children are involved it can be an especially important time to reach out for guidance and support.
 In co-parenting counseling it is important to stay focused on the needs of the children while also working together to ensure that the needs of every family member are honored.
 When parents are well, nourished, contented, and fulfilled, they can be the parents that the children need so desperately in times of upheaval and great transformation.
 Uncoupling can be one of life's most challenging times for families.
 Let me help you while you figure out how to move forward and do what is best for each of you and your family.